JTSDK/jtsdk-build-scripts-git/docs/wsjtx-git-build.md

 ## Appendix-1
 Using Git log, we can see the hitory of various commits.
-For the Sourforge repository, the general public will only see what is pull over.

 ![Git-Log](images/wsjtx-git.8.PNG)